nixworks/public/news/2011/03/10/index.md

 ##### House of Representatives
 ### [U.S. Representative Gabrielle Giffords announces plans to attend the launch of the Space Shuttle Endeavour, piloted by her husband Mark Kelly, three months after she was shot in the 2011 Tucson shootings. ](/news/2011/03/10/u-s-representative-gabrielle-giffords-announces-plans-to-attend-the-launch-of-the-space-shuttle-endeavour-piloted-by-her-husband-mark-kell.md)
-_Context: Mark Kelly, 2011 Tucson shootings, House of Representatives, Gabrielle Giffords, Space Shuttle ''Endeavour''_
+_Context: Mark Kelly, House of Representatives, 2011 Tucson shootings, Gabrielle Giffords, Space Shuttle ''Endeavour''_

 ##### House of Representatives
 ### [The United States House of Representatives votes to end the Federal Housing Administration Refinance Program by 256 to 171. ](/news/2011/03/10/the-united-states-house-of-representatives-votes-to-end-the-federal-housing-administration-refinance-program-by-256-to-171.md)
-_Context: House of Representatives, Federal Housing Administration Refinance Program_
+_Context: Federal Housing Administration Refinance Program, House of Representatives_

 ##### Prime Minister of Madagascar
 ### [The Prime Minister of Madagascar Albert Camille Vital resigns together with his Government as a part of a peace process proposed by the Southern African Development Community to end a two year political crisis. ](/news/2011/03/10/the-prime-minister-of-madagascar-albert-camille-vital-resigns-together-with-his-government-as-a-part-of-a-peace-process-proposed-by-the-sout.md)
-_Context: Southern African Development Community, Albert Camille Vital, Prime Minister of Madagascar_
+_Context: Prime Minister of Madagascar, Southern African Development Community, Albert Camille Vital_

 ##### Cuba
 ### [The Cuban Roman Catholic Church claims that the Government of Cuba plans to release 10 dissidents including Oscar Elias Biscet. ](/news/2011/03/10/the-cuban-roman-catholic-church-claims-that-the-government-of-cuba-plans-to-release-10-dissidents-including-ascar-elaas-biscet.md)
-_Context: Government of Cuba, Cuba, Oscar Elias Biscet, Roman Catholic Church_
+_Context: Roman Catholic Church, Cuba, Oscar Elias Biscet, Government of Cuba_

 ## [Previous Day...](/news/2011/03/9/index.md)